-Down syndrome results when one of three types of abnormal cell division involving chromosome 21 occurs.
-All three cell division abnormalities result in extra genetic material from chromosome 21, which is responsible for the characteristic features and developmental problems of Down syndrome.
-The three genetic variations that can cause Down syndrome include:
+Down syndrome results when abnormal cell division involving chromosome 21 occurs.
+These cell division abnormalities result in extra genetic material from chromosome 21, which is responsible for the characteristic features and developmental problems of Down syndrome.
+Any one of three genetic variations can cause Down syndrome:

 - Trisomy 21.
-More than 90 percent of the time, Down syndrome is caused by trisomy 21.
-A child with trisomy 21 has three copies of chromosome 21 — instead of the usual two copies — in all of his or her cells.
-This form of Down syndrome is caused by abnormal cell division during the development of the sperm cell or the egg cell.
+About 95 percent of the time, Down syndrome is caused by trisomy 21 — the child has three copies of chromosome 21 (instead of the usual two copies) in all cells.
+This is caused by abnormal cell division during the development of the sperm cell or the egg cell.

 - Mosaic Down syndrome.
 In this rare form of Down syndrome, children have some cells with an extra copy of chromosome 21.
 This mosaic of normal and abnormal cells is caused by abnormal cell division after fertilization.

 - Translocation Down syndrome.
 Down syndrome can also occur when part of chromosome 21 becomes attached (translocated) onto another chromosome, before or at conception.
-Children with translocation Down syndrome have the usual two copies of chromosome 21, but they also have additional material from chromosome 21 attached to the translocated chromosome.
-This form of Down syndrome is uncommon.
+These children have the usual two copies of chromosome 21, but they also have additional material from chromosome 21 attached to the translocated chromosome.

 There are no known behavioral or environmental factors that cause Down syndrome.